Workspace

 - Hardness affects the blurriness of the tools edges.
 The lower the value the more blurry the tool's edges become.

-- Pressure affects the force of the tool applied to the image.
+- Strength affects the force of the tool applied to the image.

 Moving and scaling the image is done in the Navigator.
 In the Navigator you can see the reduced copy of the image.
 A frame surrounds the part of the image visible in the Image Window; the area outside of the frame will be shaded.
 The frame can be dragged to display a different part of the image.
 To move the frame, bring the cursor inside the frame, press the left mouse button and while keeping it pressed, drag the cursor.

 Additionally, you can move the image in the Image Window with the scroll bars or by holding down the space bar, then holding down the left mouse button while moving the mouse.
-The mouse's scroll wheel can move the image up and down, and holding Ctrl ( in Macintosh) – while using the scroll wheel will move the image left and right.
-Holding Alt (Option in Macintosh) will scale the image.
+The mouse’s scroll wheel can move the image up and down, and holding Ctrl (⌘ in Mac) – while using the scroll wheel will move the image left and right.
+Holding Alt (Option in Mac) will scale the image.
 Right-click on the scroll bar to activate the quick navigation menu.

 It is also possible to enter a new scale coefficient into the appropriate field.
 Frequently used scale coefficients can be found in a fall-down menu.

-You can also scale the image using hot-keys: + and Ctrl++ ( ++ on Macintosh) to scale up the image, - and Ctrl+- ( +- on Macintosh) to scale down the image.
+You can also scale the image using hot-keys: + and Ctrl++ (⌘++ on Mac) to scale up the image, - and Ctrl+- (⌘+- on Mac) to scale down the image.

 In the Settings Panel you can see parameters for manual adjustment.